pamnyb0/pamnyb0/README.md

 ### 🔧 Featured Group Project: [TechPulse_GroupVersion](https://github.com/pamnyb0/TechPulse_GroupVersion)

-As part of a collaborative course project, I led multiple integration and debugging efforts in a simulated e-commerce platform built with **C#**, **ASP.NET Core MVC**, and **Entity Framework**.
-The application was structured into modules representing various business functionalities (authentication, product catalog, order handling, etc.).
+As part of the *Fördjupning Programmering* course, I participated in a collaborative development of a simulated e-commerce platform using **C#**, **ASP.NET Core MVC**, **ASP.NET Core Web API**, and **Entity Framework Core**.
+This large-scale group project was divided into modular units representing key business features such as authentication, product catalog, order handling, and admin dashboards.

 **My contributions included:**

+- **🧠 Integration Planning & Coordination**
-- 🧠 **Planning and Orchestration:** I took ownership of integrating Modules 1, 2, 3, and 5 across different team contributors.
+  Took ownership of integrating Modules 1, 2, 3, and 5 across multiple team members' repositories, ensuring architectural cohesion and cross-module communication.
-- 🛠 **Debugging & Compatibility Fixes:** Analyzed code conflicts and corrected cross-module issues to ensure runtime stability and feature cohesion.
-- 🔐 **Authentication Logic (Module 3):** Implemented and debugged admin login functionality, including secure access to order histories.
-- 🧪 **Testing and Validation:** Created and followed structured testing scenarios to ensure UI flow, database integrity, and logic isolation.
-- 📑 **Documentation:** Authored detailed logs of module-specific fixes and integration steps to assist team coordination and future maintenance.
-- 🤝 **Version Control Workflow:** Used Git branching strategies and conflict resolution techniques to maintain a clean commit history.

-This project was a crash course in *real-world complexity*: debugging other people's code, understanding foreign architecture, communicating across team boundaries, and delivering results under pressure.
+- **🛠️ Debugging & Compatibility Fixes**
+  Identified, reproduced, and resolved runtime issues related to view-model mismatches, state inconsistencies, and controller logic across merged modules.

+- **🔐 Authentication & Admin Logic (Module 3)**
+  Built and tested secure login workflows for admin users.
+Implemented access controls to ensure order history and management views were role-restricted.

+- **🧪 Unit Testing using xUnit**
+  Created test cases following the `Arrange-Act-Assert` pattern to validate critical service layer logic.
+Simulated error scenarios and boundary cases for login flows and product listings.

+- **🌐 ASP.NET Core Web API Endpoints**
+  Participated in the implementation of RESTful API endpoints used to fetch and persist order and product data.
+Ensured controller responses matched frontend expectations.

+- **📑 Documentation**
+  Maintained a detailed changelog, setup instructions, and developer notes across the modules I managed.
+Ensured teammates could trace logic, understand former mistakes and continue development with minimal friction.

+- **🤝 Version Control & Git Workflow**
+  Merged and rebased branches, resolved merge conflicts, and helped enforce consistent Git practices including descriptive commit messages and PR reviews.

-> 📌 _"This project strengthened my ability to work autonomously, manage dependencies across modules, and document solutions for team alignment.
-It also deepened my practical understanding of MVC architecture, session handling, and user role logic in ASP.NET."_
+> 📌 _“This project gave me hands-on experience in handling architectural complexity, integrating REST-style Web API endpoints, and coordinating with a team under realistic development pressure.
+It also sharpened my practical skills in session handling, user roles, and MVC-based design.”_

 ✨ Looking to Collaborate On: